kingzamzon/tech-writing/task-1/README.md

 ## Pull request

 Pull Request is a way to contribute to repository on github.
+It is a mechanism for a developer to notify team members that they have completed a feature.

 ## Commit